21 Fun Things to Do in Central Park, New York City

 Is Central Park free to visit?

-Yes!
-And many of the attractions are free.
+Yes, Central Park and many of its attractions are free.
 If you love a nature walk you can head to the Sheep Meadow or the Hallett Nature Sanctuary.
 If you are a literary buff then head to the Mall and enjoy the statues of the most famous writers of the past

 What is the nearest subway station to Central Park?

-Are there any guided tours at Central Park?
+Are there any guided tours of Central Park?

 Summing up: Things to Do in Central Park, New York City